Jeremy Pena Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 20th in the league.
+- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 23rd in MLB.

-- The Rangers have the 14th-ranked team ERA across all league pitching staffs (4.12).
+- The Rangers have the 16th-ranked team ERA among all MLB pitching staffs (4.18).

-- Rangers pitchers combine to rank 12th in baseball in home runs surrendered (159 total, 1.2 per game).
+- Rangers pitchers combine to surrender 164 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- In his last appearance on Tuesday against the New York Mets, the lefty tossed 5 1/3 scoreless innings while surrendering five hits.
+- His last appearance was on Wednesday, July 19 against the Tampa Bay Rays, when the right-hander went six scoreless innings while allowing two hits.

-- In 26 games this season, the 32-year-old has amassed a 4.16 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .250 to opposing batters.
+- The 33-year-old has a 2.69 ERA and 8.1 strikeouts per nine innings across 19 games this season, while giving up a batting average of .208 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.